DU-Xinnan/Systems/Unix/OS.md

 - Need to minimize fragmentation (i.e. maximize memory utilization)
 - Need high performance
 - Fiddly implementation (lots of pointer manipulation using linked lists and pointer arithmetic)

+### Memory Allocator

+We can tihink of the heap memory as a list of blocks with each block contains *size* information about the block if we have a pointer `p` that points to the start of the block, then the `next_block` will be at `((char *) p) + *(size_t *) p`, `char *` means the pointer is calculated in bytes, `size_t` ensures the memory at `p` is read as size value.

+The header data needs some space, so if the program as for 80 bytes (malloc(80)) but the header need 8 bytes, we internal implementation would need 88 bytes, and return the address of p + 8 * sizeof(p)

+The simplist way we can do a search along all the blocks until we find one with enough size.
+When the block was found, we will create 2 entries in our implicit list.
+We can mark the lowest bit in the size as inuse.

+	// Assumes p is a reasonable pointer type, e.g. 'size_t *'.
+	isallocated = (*p) & 1;
+	realsize = (*p) & ~1;  // mask out the lowest bit

+**memory alignment**

+Many architectures expect multi-byte primitives to be aligned to some multiple of 2^n, if multi-byte primitives are not stored on a reasonable boundary (for example starting at an odd address) then the performance can be significantly impacted.

+The glibc `malloc` uses the heuristic that will guarantee us to be aligned.
+On GNU systems, the address is always a multiple of eight on most systems, and a multiple of 16 on 64-bit systems.

+To calculated how many 16-bytes units do we need:

+	int s = (requested_bytes + tag_overhead_bytes + 15) / 16

+**free**
+we just need to mark it as unused

+	*p = (*p) & ~1; // Clear lowest bit

+However, if the previous or next block are also unused, we need to coaleasce them into a single free block.
+In order to do that, we also store the block size at the end of the block.

+**performance**

+Allocating memory is a worst-case linear time operation (search linked lists for a sufficiently large free block)

+**Explicit Free Lists allocators**
+Better performance can be achieved by implementing an explicit doubly-linked list of free nodes.
+In that case, we can immediately traverse to the next free block and the previous free block.
+And we could stored the next and previous avaliable block in the block. if the links are maintained from largest to smallest, then this produces a 'Worst-Fit' placement strategy.

+**Segragated Allocator**
+A segregated allocator is one that divides the heap into different areas that are handled by different sub-allocators dependent on the size of the allocation request.
+Sizes are grouped into classes (e.g. powers of two) and each size is handled by a different sub-allocator and each size maintains its own free list.

+If there are no free blocks of size 2^n, go to the next level and steal that block and split it into two.
+If two neighboring blocks of the same size become unallocated, they can be coalesced back together into a single large block of twice the size

+The main disadvantage of the Buddy allocator is that they suffer from internal fragmentation, because allocations are rounded up to the nearest block size.
+For example, a 68-byte allocation will require a 128-byte block.